Jesus-Gonzalez/rakuten-techtest/README.md

 I have not based the project template in any other author's configuration or any available in a website.

+I have tried to maintain a similar aspect as in rakuten.tv but I have skipped/ignored some details.

 ### Technologies

 - javascript (esnext)